-26. A summary of the bird mortality by longline fisheries in the French EEZ at Crozet Islands since 2007 is presented in Table 4.
+- 26. A summary of the bird mortalities by longline fisheries in the French EEZ at Crozet Islands since 2008 is presented in Table 4.
 The three most common species injured or killed in the fishery were white-chinned petrel (Procellaria aequinoctialis), northern giant petrel (Macronectes halli) and grey petrel (P. cinerea).
-Night-setting requirements have been highly effective in removing the previously high levels of albatross mortality.

-27. In 2016, there were six bird mortalities observed inside the French EEZ in Subarea 58.6, all of which were P. aequinoctialis (Table 4).

-28. The level of risk of incidental mortality of birds in the French EEZ at Crozet Islands in Subarea 58.6 is considered to be high (category 5) (SC-CAMLR-XXX, Annex 8, paragraph 8.1).

-29. There have been no reports of incidental mortalities of mammals since 2007.
+Night-setting requirements have been highly effective in removing the previously high levels of albatross mortality. - 27.
+In 2018, there were four bird mortalities observed inside the French EEZ in Subarea 58.6, all of which were white-chinned petrels (Table 4). - 28.
+The level of risk of incidental mortality of birds in the French EEZ at Crozet Islands in Subarea 58.6 is considered to be high (category 5) (SC-CAMLR-XXX, Annex 8, paragraph 8.1). - 29.
+There have been no reports of incidental mortalities of mammals since 2007.